Prectatorium/AtQrExtractor/README.md

 # AtQrExtractor

-AT QR Code Extractor is a command-line tool and desktop application for extracting and validating QR codes from Portuguese fiscal documents (invoices, receipts, and other ATCUD-compliant documents) according to the specifications defined in Portaria n.º 195/2020.
+AT QR Code Extractor is a command-line tool application for extracting and validating QR codes from Portuguese fiscal documents (invoices, receipts, and other ATCUD-compliant documents) according to the specifications defined in Portaria n.º 195/2020.

 ## Features